SuP3RM/project7/README.md

 # Udacity Project 7 Neighborhood Map

 ### Description from Udacity
-You will develop a single-page application using React featuring a map of your neighborhood or a neighborhood you would like to visit.
-You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a list view to support simple browsing of all locations.
-You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).
+I developed a single-page application using React featuring a map of Chicago neighborhoods.
+Then I added additional functionality to this app, including map markers (to identify popular locations),a list view to support simple browsing of all locations, and a search function inside the list to easily discover these locations.
+I researched and implemented third-party APIs (Foursquare) that provide additional information about each of these locations.

 ### How to run?
 1. Install node and npm
 2. Clone this repo with git or download and extract via zip
-3. Open terminal and change directory into project root
+3. Open terminal and change directory (cd) into project root file
 4. Run npm install
 5. Run npm start
 6. Open browser to localhost:3000